New research shows a leap in L&D pressure to measure learning’s impact

 Given time, a solid business impact measurement strategy on learning leads to indispensable insights, and allows L&D teams to conclusively prove the value of programmes as well as correlations to organisational KPIs.

 Nearly 700 organisations have now taken part in the two surveys, including the likes of Deloitte, Disney, Amazon and Volvo.
-Like our partners in the project, data specialists Rustici Software and Watershed, these groups understand the long-term value of delivering sustainable measurement strategies.
+Like our partners in the project, elearning standards specialists Rustici Software and Watershed, these groups understand the long-term value of delivering sustainable measurement strategies.
 They’re also contributing to the collaborative thought process that will shape a future in which accurate learning measurement is commonplace.

 Business impact measurement survey results